pkrumins/dnode/README.markdown

         }
     });
     httpServer.listen(6061);

-    // listen on 6060 and socket.io
-    DNode(function (client) {
+    // share an object with DNode over socket.io on top of the http server DNode(function (client) {
         this.timesTen = function (n,f) { f(n * 10) };
         this.whoAmI = function (reply) {